salesforce/storm-dynamic-spout/README.md

 ```

 ## Stopping & Redeploying the topology?
 The `DynamicSpout` has several moving pieces, all of which will properly handle resuming in the state that they were when the topology was halted.
 The *main* `VirtualSpout` will continue consuming from the last acked offsets within your topic.
 Metadata about active sideline requests are retrieved via `PersistenceAdapter` and resumed on start, properly filtering messages from being emitted into the topology.
-Metadata aboutsideline requests that have been stopped, but not finished, are retrieved via `PersistenceAdapter`, and `VirtualSpout` instances are created and will resume consuming messages at the last previously acked offsets.
+Metadata about sideline requests that have been stopped, but not finished, are retrieved via `PersistenceAdapter`, and `VirtualSpout` instances are created and will resume consuming messages at the last previously acked offsets.